 On April 1st, 1898, Brann was shot down in the streets of Waco by one of his enemies.
 Before he fell, he turned on his assailant and buried five bullets in his body.
-The shooting blinding nakedness.
+The shooting took place just opposite my newspaper stand.
+Brann died a few hours later.
+But little did he realize his own glory, his own magic of words, his own thundering, crashing power of expression.
+And although he himself is gone, his flaming spirit lives.

-I felt at the time of Brann's death that many people would like to have copies of Brann's Writings, so some friends gathered to-
+I felt at the time of Brann's death that many people would like to have copies of Brann's Writings, so some friends gathered tosupposed to go to hell a-wopping."
+"Too many young ladies rush into lit-erature instead of the crature instead of the laundry -- become poets of passion in-stead of authors of pie."

-44T can forgive much in that fellow mortal who would rather make men swear than women weep; who would rather have the hate weep, who would rather have the hate of the whole he-world than the con-tempt of his wife."
-"The man hanged for homicide usually repents and is jerked to Jesus, while his victim, cut off in the heyday of his sins, is supposed to go to hell a-wopping."
-"Too many young ladies rush into lit-erature instead of the l a und r y -- become poets of passion in-stead of authors of pie." gether and decided to publish everything that Brann had written.
+"I forgive can much in that fellow mortal who would rather make men swear than women weep; who would weep; who would rather have the hate rather have the hate of the whole he-world than the con-tempt of his wife."
+"The man hanged for homicide usually repents and is jerked to Jesus, while his victim, cut off in the heyday of his sins, is supposed to go to gether and decided to publish everything that Brann had written.
 The first edition of Brann's Complete Writings amounted to more than 3,000 sets.
 They were all sold before a second edition of 6,000 sets could be rushed through the presses.
 And there was good reason.

-And there was good reason.
 Whatever your religion-whatever your ideals or ideas-whatever your position in life-you must know Brann, the Iconoclast.
 His writings are as different from others as daylight is dif-ferent from darkness.
-If you are a Lawyer or a Minister, Rusiness man or Writer, Public Speaker or Banker-if you are a lover of good literature-if you want to improve your talking and writing ability-if you want something that will make you think deeply and sincerely - you must read Brann, the Iconoclast.
+If you are a Lawyer or a Minister, Business man or Writer, Public Speaker or Banker-if you are a lover of good literature-if you want to improve your talking and writing ability-if you want something that will make you think deeply and sincerely - you must read Brann, the Iconoclast.